 In addition to lamp oil and kerosene (more info about lamp oil vs. kerosene), which are approved fuels, some oil lamps are built to operate with olive oil, nut and seed oils, hemp oil, vegetable oil, fish oil, castor oil and others.
 Butter, tallow or fish oil can be burned for a smoky light.
 Sesame oil and peanut oil are popular oils for burning, but the cleanest burning oil is olive oil.
 We do not recommend burning olive oil in a conventional kerosene lamp or lantern; but you can make or retrofit an olive oil lamp of your own!
 Read more about burning olive oil in an oil lamp.

-Kitchen oils like these wick slower so they require a shorter wick distance between the burner and oil.
+Kitchen vegetable oils like those mentioned above wick slower so they require a shorter wick distance between the burner and oil.
 Conventional oil lamps and lanterns, especially those with 1/2" wide wicks or larger, do not adequately draw up the oil.

 The quality of the lamp or lantern burn is affected by the size of the wick, how far it is from the oil, and the properties of the oil, among other factors.
 Use strategic caution when trying new fuel oil and oil lamps; do your research and experiment.
 We hope you love excuses for science experiments just as much as we do.